barsoom/review/README.md

 * [ ] Render listing of commits
 * [ ] Set up instructions from scratch, bootstrapping scripts, etc

+## Later

+* [ ] Pull request to elm-brunch to add custom path to elm binary so we can remove `source web/elm/paths.env` when running `mix phoenix.server`

 # Running tests

     mix deps.get